 - Strategic Analysis - strategy & enterprise architecture must be driven by facts, analysis & hypothosis to reach agreements across various stakeholders groups.

 Other things ..

-NOTE: These pages provide illustration of these to help others and provide some collatoral for use in engagements.
-You are welcome to use as long as attribution to owner author is given through keeping any copyright (c) markings and providing URL references to source material.
+NOTE: These pages provide illustration to help others and provide some collatoral for use in engagements.
+You are welcome to use these as long as attribution to owner/author is given through keeping any copyright (c) markings and providing URL references to source material.